zambrinf/simple-task-timer/README.md

-  sub      Subtract time from a task set      Set the total duration time for a task archive  Move a task to archive file clear    Clear all tasks of the selected tasktype help     Print this message or the help of the given subcommand(s)
+  sub      Subtract time from a task set      Set the total duration time for a task archive  Move a task to archive file clear    Clear all tasks of the selected task type help     Print this message or the help of the given subcommand(s)

 Options: